oktadeveloper/okta-blog-hugo/content/blog/simple-multifactor-authentication-in-node.md

 * [Build User Registration with Node, React, and Okta](/blog/2018/02/06/build-user-registration-with-node-react-and-okta)
 * [Okta OIDC Middleware Documentation](https://github.com/okta/okta-oidc-js/tree/master/packages/oidc-middleware)

-And as always, we’d love your feedback!
+And as always, we'd love your feedback!
 Hit us up in the comments below, or on Twitter [@oktadev](https://twitter.com/OktaDev).